Is There a Dimmer Outlook Ahead for Melco Resorts & Entertainment Limited (MLCO)?

 Sponsored

-The average price from analysts is $13.78, which is $4.12 above the current price.
-MLCO currently public float of 455.32M and currently shorts hold a 1.73% ratio of that float.
-Today, the average trading volume of MLCO was 3.63M shares.
+MLCO currently public float of 455.32M and currently shorts hold a 1.75% ratio of that float.
+Today, the average trading volume of MLCO was 3.72M shares.

 MLCO’s Market Performance

-MLCO stocks went down by -5.60% for the week, with a monthly jump of 0.10% and a quarterly performance of -6.27%, while its annual performance rate touched -32.47%.
-The volatility ratio for the week stands at 6.10% while the volatility levels for the past 30 days are set at 5.86% for Melco Resorts & Entertainment Limited.
-The simple moving average for the period of the last 20 days is 1.40% for MLCO stocks with a simple moving average of -22.18% for the last 200 days.
+MLCO stocks went up by 0.09% for the week, with a monthly jump of 6.58% and a quarterly performance of -4.99%, while its annual performance rate touched -33.56%.
+The volatility ratio for the week stands at 6.76% while the volatility levels for the past 30 days are set at 6.22% for Melco Resorts & Entertainment Limited.
+The simple moving average for the period of the last 20 days is 5.05% for MLCO stocks with a simple moving average of -18.14% for the last 200 days.

 Analysts’ Opinion of MLCO